saintsystems/disable-user-login/readme.txt

 == Installation ==

-1. Upload `disable-users` to your `/wp-content/plugins/` directory.
+1. Upload or extract the `disable-user-login` folder to your site's `/wp-content/plugins/` directory.
+You can also use the *Add new* option found in the *Plugins* menu in WordPress.
+2. Enable the plugin from the *Plugins* menu in WordPress.

+= Usage =

 1. Edit any user and then look for the "Disable User Account" checkbox.
+2. Bulk Disable/Enable user accounts by selecting one or more user accounts and then choosing *Enable* or *Disable* from the bulk actions menu.

 == Frequently Asked Questions ==